vovanhoang/MDOB/README.md

-# MFODB: Enhancing Resilient and Explainable AI-Powered Malware Detection Using Feature Optimization and Mutual Deep+Boosting Inference
+# MDOB: Enhancing Resilient and Explainable AI-Powered Malware Detection Using Feature Set Optimization and Mutual Deep+Boosting Ensemble Inference

-Perform an approach that combines a rule-based and ensemble learning model for the intrusion detection system.
+Perform an approach that applies feature set optimization method and ensemble learning model for the malware detection.

-For the Manuscript "MFODB: Enhancing Resilient and Explainable AI-Powered Malware Detection Using Feature Optimization and Mutual Deep+Boosting Inference"!
+For the Manuscript "MDOB: Enhancing Resilient and Explainable AI-Powered Malware Detection Using Feature Set Optimization and Mutual Deep+Boosting Ensemble Inference"!

-In order to validate and evaluate the effectiveness of the MFODB method, we use EMBER 2018 dataset.
+In order to validate and evaluate the effectiveness of the MDOB method, we use EMBER 2017 and EMBER 2018 datasets.

 1. The first dataset (DS1) includes EMBER 2017 & 2018 original dataset.
 The goal of using this dataset is to verify MFODB's ability to detect malware attacks by analyzing the PE file correctly.